-Browse your computer files or any documents on mounted external or network drives.
+Drag/Drop or Browse & Choose files from your computer or any mounted external or network drives:

-Opens a dialog to login to Google and browse files to upload.
+These open a dialog window to login to Google Drive, Dropbox, OneDrive, or Box and browse files for import:

 Enter the URL for a document that is published to the web.
-(Note: you can also do this in a web browser when viewing a PDF file via our Chrome Extension.
-See below)
+(Note: you can also do this in a web browser when viewing a PDF file via our Chrome Extension):

-You'll also see drop-down menu options for Privacy, Type, and Owner which by default will be set to a Private regular document owned by your individual user.
+You'll also see drop-down menus for Privacy, Type, and Owner (a.k.a. destination) which by default will be set to a Private, regular document owned by your individual user.
 See these articles for more information about these settings:

 Uploading documents to your organization

-If you've already uploaded the file to your individual DocHub account, you simply move it over to your organization.
-See our article Transfer documents between your account and organization.
+If you've already uploaded the file to your individual DocHub account, you move it over to your organization by simply changing the Owner.
+See this article Transfer documents between your account and organization.